-Girl Scout Week is celebrated every second week of March to mark the great sisterhood of Girl Scouting and to commemorate the day when the organization was born.
-This year, it takes place from March 5 to 11.
+Girl Scout Week starts from Girl Scout Sunday and ends on Girl Scout Sabbath on a Saturday to mark the great sisterhood of Girl Scouting and to commemorate the day when the organization was born.
+This year, it takes place from March 10 to 16.
 Did you know that Juliette Gordon Low got the idea of founding the Girls Scouts after meeting with the founder of Scouting, Robert Baden-Powell, in 1911?
 Girl Scouts, also known as the Girl Scouts of the United States of America, is a youth organization for girls of American origin.
 It runs camping and community service activities to empower young girls and enable them to build various skills, including leadership, entrepreneurship, active citizenship, confidence, compassion, and courage.

 History of Girl Scout Week

 In 1911, while living in the United Kingdom, Juliette Gordon Low met with the founder of Scouting, Robert Baden-Powell.
 From this meeting, Low developed the idea to create a girls-only organization that brings girls out of their homes to the great outdoors to serve their communities and provide a platform for them to develop self-reliance and resourcefulness.
 Upon arriving in the United States, Low began planning to start Girl Scouting.

 On March 12, 1912, Low gathered 18 girls and organized the first Girl Guide troop meeting in Savannah, Georgia.
 That officially led to the founding of the organization.
 Later that year, Low tried to merge the Girl Guides with the Camp Fire Girls, but the organization rejected her proposal because Camp Fire was the larger group.
 She made the same attempt with Girl Scouts of America, but the founder, Clara Lisetor-Lane, believed Low copied her organization and threatened her lawsuit.
 Girl Scouts of America eventually shut down as it lacked financial resources.